 About TransAlta Corporation:

 TransAlta owns, operates and develops a diverse fleet of electrical power generation assets in Canada, the United States and Australia with a focus on long-term shareholder value.
 TransAlta provides municipalities, medium and large industries, businesses and utility customers with affordable, energy efficient and reliable power.
-Today, TransAlta is one of Canada’s largest producers of wind power and Alberta’s largest producer of hydro-electric power.
-For over 112 years, TransAlta has been a responsible operator and a proud member of the communities where we operate and where our employees work and live.
+Today, TransAlta is one of Canada’s largest producers of wind power and Alberta’s largest producer of thermal generation and hydro-electric power.
+For over 114 years, TransAlta has been a responsible operator and a proud member of the communities where we operate and where our employees work and live.
 TransAlta aligns its corporate goals with the UN Sustainable Development Goals and the Future-Fit Business Benchmark, which also defines sustainable goals for businesses.
 Our reporting on climate change management has been guided by the International Financial Reporting Standards (IFRS) S2 Climate-related Disclosures Standard and the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
-TransAlta has achieved a 66 per cent reduction in GHG emissions or 21.3 million tonnes CO2e since 2015 and received an upgraded MSCI ESG rating of AA.
+TransAlta has achieved a 70 per cent reduction in GHG emissions or 22.7 million tonnes CO2e since 2015 and received an upgraded MSCI ESG rating of AA.

 For more information about TransAlta, visit our web site at transalta.com.

-To access the conference call via telephone, please register ahead of time using the call link below: https://register.vevent.com/register/BI822fcd13487248f6aeaefa8578cef5cc.
-Once registered, participants will have the option of 1) dialing into the call from their phone (via a personalized PIN); or 2) clicking the Call Me option to receive an automated call directly to their phone.
+To access the conference call via telephone, please register ahead of time using the call link below: https://register-conf.media-server.com/register/BI4080fa963ddc4e2cbda6151735c3a810.
+Once registered, participants will have the option of 1) dialing into the call from their phone (via a personalized PIN); or 2) clicking the “Call Me” option to receive an automated call directly to their phone.

 For more information about TransAlta, visit its website at transalta.com.